 Terms, definitions and abbreviations

-Use of Language

-Within this document:

-“Must” indicates a mandatory requirement.

-“Should” indicates an optional requirement, that is the recommended process to be followed, but is not mandatory.

-“May” means “allowed to” or “could possibly” and is not mandatory.

 Terms and Definitions

 Alarm

 A high-priority alert.
 Condition requiring immediate attention and action by the bridge team, to maintain the safe navigation of the ship.

 Alert

 Announcement of abnormal situations and conditions requiring attention.
 Alerts are divided in four priorities: emergency alarms, alarms, warnings, and cautions.
 An alert provides information about a defined state change in connection with information about how to announce this event in a defined way to the system and the operator.